mdharris1/CDSquaredNotes/README.md

 1. Data Science Basics
 2. Quantitative Methods
+3. Programming
-3. Data Engineering
+4. Data Engineering
-4. Machine Learning Process and Algorithms
+5. Machine Learning Process and Algorithms
-5. Applications
+6. Applications
-6. Quantum Machine Learning
+7. Quantum Computing and Machine Learning

 - What is Data Science?
 - What is Machine Learning?